 The Upstairs Downstairs Method Replicates the Natural Entrance of the Honey Bee

 In the wild, bees enter their colonies through small holes of approximately

 25mm diameter which are very easy for them to defend, against wax moth and wasps.

 One colony could have several entrances.
-They build a propolis barrier on the inside, if the entrance is exposed, to deflect the wind, and for colony defense.
+They build a propolis barrier on the inside if the entrance is exposed, to deflect the wind and for colony defence.

 Honey bees using UD intrances

 Now used with hives in Africa, Europe, Australia, North America and Asia